-As any outspoken advocate for sportswomen has learned, throughout your quest to pave the way for and encourage other women to enjoy outdoor recreation, you begin to notice certain patterns.
+As any outspoken advocate for sportswomen and ice fishing has learned, throughout your quest to pave the way for and encourage other women to enjoy outdoor recreation, you begin to notice certain patterns.

-One such pattern for me has been a marked decrease in participation in outdoor recreation in the winter months.
+One such pattern I’ve noticed is a marked decrease in participation in outdoor recreation during the winter months.
 While this could be attributed to a variety of factors, one of the most common roadblocks I’ve seen influencing both reduced time spent outside and a hesitancy to participate at all during inclement months remains the same:

 I don’t want to get cold!

 While being cold is a universal experience, both scientifically (studies show women’s colder extremities, slower metabolisms, hormonal differences and higher propensity toward anemia all contribute toward feeling colder than our counterparts) and anecdotally (all jokes about borrowing sweatshirts aside, during my time in the clothing department of a sporting goods store, “warm” was among the most important descriptors for most women when it came to choosing winter wear), it’s clear that frosty temperatures present a unique set of challenges for sportswomen, and it isn’t always as simple as buying the largest ski jacket on the rack.

 This is exacerbated for ice anglers through the unique challenges of direct contact with the ice, lake effect winds, and occasional spurts of inactivity while waiting for your next bite.
 This year’s hard water season is going long and strong with chilly temperatures and frozen waters still spanning much of North America, complete with record lows in certain regions for this point in the calendar year.
 As a result, I’ve set out to round up some of my top tips about materials, do’s and don’ts of layering, and some of my tried and true favorite products for staying comfortable on the ice longer.